Human Spaceflights

 No. Surname Given names Position

-1 USA Cooper Leroy Gordon, Jr. "Gordo" Pilot
+1 Cooper Leroy Gordon, Jr. "Gordo" Pilot

 Gordon Cooper